mmbman/Katagiri/1980-07-11-Karma-As-Energy-Emptiness.md

 Second, karma is *emptiness* – nothing but a great source of energy.

-Dogen Zenji says,
+Dōgen Zenji says,

 > The sixty-two viewpoints are based on self; so when egoistic views arise, just do zazen quietly, observing them.
 What is the basis of your body, its inner and outer possessions?
 You received your body, hair, and skin from your parents.
 The two droplets, red and white, of your parents, however, are empty from beginning to end; hence there is no self here.
 >
-> (From *Zen Master Dogen: An Introduction with Selected Writings*, by Yuho Yokoi with Daizen Victoria.)
+> (From *Zen Master Dōgen: An Introduction with Selected Writings*, by Yuho Yokoi with Daizen Victoria.)

 He says “the sixty-two viewpoints are based on self”: I don’t want to explain all sixty-two things, but broadly speaking, the sixty-two viewpoints are to think: to try to understand the world after death, whether the world is continuing or not, whether the soul is eternal or not, and whether the human body is eternal or not, et cetera.
 Those *[unintelligible]* views.
 In other words, in the modern sense, communism or spiritualism or nihilism, et cetera.
 In ancient times, we had the so-called sixty-two viewpoints on the human world and human life.
 But those are based on the idea of self.
 Because we love ourselves best; we don’t care for others.
 Even though we say, “I love you,” still, who do we love best?
 I love myself best.
 Don’t you think so?